Reuse permitted under the Copystraight paradigm.

 is born in February 2006:

 It is an umbrella organization of initially eight Open Source software projects including GRASS.
-Everybody is happy.
+Now we are unstoppable.

 Source: OSGeo's Structure